python-pillow/Pillow/docs/reference/ImageMath.rst

 The :py:mod:`~PIL.ImageMath` module can be used to evaluate “image expressions”, that can take a number of images and generate a result.

-In the current version, :py:mod:`~PIL.ImageMath` only supports single-layer images.
+:py:mod:`~PIL.ImageMath` only supports single-layer images.
 To process multi-band images, use the :py:meth:`~PIL.Image.Image.split` method or :py:func:`~PIL.Image.merge` function.

 Example: Using the :py:mod:`~PIL.ImageMath` module
 --------------------------------------------------